Continuing Education Activity

 Patients who present early after perforation normally recover well and may be fed a day or two after the operation and discharged once they are tolerated sufficient intake.
 Patients who present late in a septic state or have multiple comorbidities may have a more protracted recovering including time in the ICU to treat them for their sepsis.

-Most patients with gastric perforation present to the emergency room.
+Most patients with gastric perforation present to the emergency department.
 Once the diagnosis is made, an immediate general surgery consultation should be obtained.
 These patients may also need a bed in the intensive care unit depending on the condition in which they present.

 Deterrence and Patient Education

 Given that the most common cause of gastric perforations is peptic ulcer disease ensuring patients with this pathology are on an effective proton pump inhibitor regimen can significantly reduce their risk of perforation.
 Patients should be educated to take their proton pump inhibitor regularly and not only when they have symptoms.
-Eradication of H Pylori infection, if it is present, is also imperative and patients should be educated about the need for this if they test positive for H Pylori.
+Eradication of H pylori infection, if it is present, is also imperative and patients should be educated about the need for this if they test positive for H Pylori.

 Physicians should also attempt to minimize the risk of gastric perforations during endoscopy by: